flomaxker/safehavendutch/README.md

-# Safe Haven Dutch CMS
+# General Purpose PHP CMS

-This is a custom-built CMS for Safe Haven Dutch Coaching, a Dutch language and integration coaching service for children and families.
-The system is built using PHP, MySQL, and Stripe, and is gradually evolving into a flexible platform that may be used by other educational or community organizations.
+This is a custom-built Content Management System (CMS) designed to be a flexible platform for various organizations, such as educational institutions, community groups, or small businesses.
+It is built using PHP, MySQL, and integrates with Stripe for payment processing.

-Our goal is to create a safe, welcoming, and intuitive platform where parents can manage Dutch lessons for their children, and where administrators can coordinate bookings, credits, and content — all within a GDPR-compliant, lovingly designed space.
+Our goal is to create an intuitive and adaptable platform where administrators can manage content, users, and services.
+The system is being developed with a focus on reusability and compliance.

 ---

 ## 🧠 Project Overview for Codex (AI Assistant)
-This project is a PHP-based CMS for Safe Haven Dutch Coaching.
+This project is a PHP-based CMS.
 It includes:
-- A dual-login system for parents and admins (in progress)
+- A dual-login system for general users and admins
-- A credit-based lesson booking system
+- A credit-based service booking/tracking system (can be adapted for lessons, appointments, etc.)
-- A Stripe integration for purchasing packages
+- A Stripe integration for purchasing packages/services
-- A parent dashboard to view credits and eventually book lessons
+- A user dashboard to view credits/services and manage their account

 So far, we've built:
 - The database structure and migration scripts
 - Credit system & Stripe checkout
 - Admin login and basic dashboard

-Next up: building `login.php` and the parent dashboard.
-Eventually, we’ll allow editable content and optional AI-assisted page generation.
+- User registration and login
+- Basic user dashboard and package listing

+**Current Priority: Resolving Database Connection Issues.** The dynamic content pages (e.g., `index_dynamic.php`, `about.php`, `contact.php`, `privacy-policy.php`, `terms.php`) are currently blank due to database connection errors.
+This is the highest priority blocking further development of dynamic features.

 ---

 ## Features (MVP)
-- Dual-login system: separate accounts for parents and admins
+- Dual-login system: separate accounts for general users and admins
-- Lesson booking system with lesson credit tracking
+- Service booking/tracking system with credit tracking
-- Stripe integration for purchasing packages of lessons
+- Stripe integration for purchasing packages/services
-- Admin dashboard for managing lesson packages
+- Admin dashboard for managing services/packages
-- Parent dashboard for viewing and managing lesson credits
+- User dashboard for viewing and managing credits/services
+- User registration

 ## Current State
-- ✅ Stripe checkout is implemented and adds lesson credits correctly
+- ✅ Stripe checkout is implemented and adds credits correctly
 - ✅ Migration system and tests for database structure are complete
 - ✅ Admin login exists with basic dashboard functionality
-- 🚧 Login system for parents and user dashboard still in progress
+- ✅ User registration and login implemented
+- ✅ Basic user dashboard and package listing implemented
+- ✅ Centralized navigation links for easier management
+- ✅ Streamlined JavaScript to only include essential functionalities
+- 🚧 **Database connection issues are currently blocking dynamic content.**
 - 🚧 Front-end CMS for editable content (e.g., announcements, home page) is planned

 ## Directory Structure